-Given a Pivoted \thsat\ formula $\Psi$, the set of all compatible choices in $\mathcal{P}$ is the set of all unsatisfiable combinations we can perform in $\Psi$.
-We ask now how can one decide whether the set of all compatible choices entails all possible combinations and, thus, the Pivoted \thsat\ is unsatisfiable.
+Given a Pivoted \thsat\ formula $\Psi$, the set of all compatible choices in $\mathcal{P}$ is the set of all unsatisfiable combinations we will find in $\Psi$.
+We now ask how one can decide whether the set of all compatible choices entails all possible combinations, thus, the Pivoted \thsat\ is unsatisfiable.

 Define the set of vertices {\em orthogonal} to the set of chains.

 \begin{definition} A set of edges $\tilde{seq}=\{e_{0},\dots,e_{n}\}$ is called an {\em antichain} if for all $seq\in\mathcal{P}$, there is an element $e\in\tilde{seq}$ so that $e$ is an edge of $seq$. \end{definition}